jarrodtaylor/SyrinxPreview/src/posts/20150210-how-to-develop-effective-mobile-push-notifications.md

+---
+title: How to Develop Effective Mobile Push Notifications
+description: An app should encourages engagement among users.
+For the developers, this involves constructing an app that sends users relevant push notifications.
-title: How to develop effective mobile push notifications
+archive_title: How to develop effective mobile push notifications

-+++
+---

-# How to develop effective mobile push notifications
+# How to Develop Effective Mobile Push Notifications

 Delivering advertisements through mobile apps is a great way to generate revenue, but whether or not companies purchase ad space from you depends on how often people use your app.
 It doesn't make sense for a business to pay for 100,000 impressions if no one is going to see them.